berserkhmdvhb/charfinder/README.md

 make lint-all
 ```

-applys ruff formatting, ruff checking, and mypy statis type check.
+Applies Ruff formatting, Ruff checking, and MyPy static type checks.
-It runs all of following commands:
+This runs all of the following commands:

 #### Linting and Formatting